-In line with the updates within KCSIE (2020) the school recognises the importance of addressing the role of the DSL within the school.
-The ensure staff are aware of who the DSL and DDSL's are the school ensures the following is in place.
+In line with the updates within KCSIE, the school recognises the importance of addressing the role of the DSL within the school and will ensure staff are aware of who the DSL and DDSL's are.
+The school ensures the following is in place:

-- > Displays are visible around the school in in all communal / reception areas, identifying who the DSL's are and where they are based. - Safeguarding is a standing agenda item on any SLT or Pastoral Team meeting. - Safeguarding updates are delivered and shared with staff members via weekly briefings. - Safeguarding reminders are regularly shared with staff around recording, responding to and recording safeguarding concerns. - Half Termly Safeguarding Bulletins are shared with staff, sharing the number of referrals made, numbers of student referrals and common themes within the school.
+- Displays are visible around the school in in all communal / reception areas, identifying who the DSL's and DDSL's are and where they are based. - > Safeguarding is a standing agenda item on any SLT or Pastoral Team meeting. - > Safeguarding updates are delivered and shared with staff members via weekly morning briefings. - Safeguarding reminders are regularly shared with staff around reporting, responding to and recording safeguarding concerns. - Termly Safeguarding updates are shared with staff and Safeguarding Link Governors, sharing the number of referrals made, numbers of student referrals and common themes within the school, through the Headteacher's Report and Safeguarding newsletters.
 Local context is also shared, in addition to issues that are common within the local area.